iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 console.log("Block Id:", blockId);
 ```

 ## Putting It All Together

-You can find [here]() the source code of the program thar executes all the steps of this part of the tutorial.
+You can download the code to melt native tokens from the [iota.js repository](https://github.com/iotaledger/iota.js/tree/feat/stardust/packages/iota/examples/shimmer-native-token-transaction-tutorial/src/melt-tokens.ts).